RrTe/RedemptionRuleBot/README.md

    DISCORD_TOKEN=your_discord_bot_token_here
    ```

-   Alternatively, you can set the environment variable directly in your system.
+   Alternatively, you can set the environment variable directly in your system or import it from a config.py file.

 5. Prepare the PDF Document: